AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/README.md

 * Configure the [Kinesis Data Generator](https://awslabs.github.io/amazon-kinesis-data-generator/web/help.html) as producer into your environment
 * Count with a valide Snowflake account and configure an external stage using the S3 bucket where the data is going to be store for the micro-batching approach.
 * Inlcude a [lambda layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) with [Pandas](https://pandas.pydata.org/docs/) python package
+* Create the two staging tables for both ingestion process on snowflake, find these scripts [here]()

 ### Configuration pipeline